JuhinJim2/Acquiring-and-Processing-Information-on-the-World-s-Largest-Banks/README.md

 ## Project Objective:

 Develop a program to compile a list of the world's top banks ranked by market capitalization in billion USD.
 The data should be collected using web scraping techniques from reliable financial websites.
 This data should then be converted and stored in GBP, EUR, and INR, based on exchange rate information provided in a CSV file.
-The processed information must be saved locally both as a CSV file and as a database table.
+The processed information must be saved locally, both as a CSV file and as a database table.

 ## Project Sequence
 <img src="Project_sequence.png">